zavalab/ADAM_Documentation/custom_model.md

 <img src="Pictures\custom_model\step1.png">

 <p>
-  For the first step of creating a model, we must define the model-type and time-basis.
+  For the first step of creating a model, we must define the model-type and time basis.
 As stated before, this example will go over a design-type model.
 The time-basis is left as year which is the default setting.
 </p>

 <br>